Do Fish Get Their Monthly Visitor? (Piscine Menstruation)

 The reproductive process in most fish species involves the female fish releasing eggs to be fertilized externally by the male.
 This process is known as spawning.

-Spawning is triggered by complex hormonal changes that signal to the female fish’s body it is time to reproduce.
+Spawning is triggered by complex hormonal changes that signal to the female fish’s body that it is time to reproduce.

 In preparation, the female’s ovaries enlarge as eggs develop.
 When the eggs fully mature, levels of the hormone estrogen surge, causing the female to start producing and releasing eggs from the ovary.